ATOMScience-org/AMPL/README.md

 #### Install `uv`

-Install `uv` using one of the following methods:
+Install `uv` with one of the following:
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```